 Prior to entering the legal profession, Chris conducted high-energy particle physics research at Fermilab and intracranial electroencephalography (iEEG) brain function research at Harvard Medical School and Boston Children's Hospital.
 He also worked as a software engineer for a major IT company and as a technical marketing specialist at a start-up company.

-Chris maintains an active pro bono practice that includes working with the U.S. Court of Appeals for Veterans Claims to seek benefit improvements for veterans.
+Chris maintains an active pro bono practice that includes working with the United States Court of Appeals for Veterans Claims to seek benefit improvements for veterans.

 Chris is a native Mandarin speaker.
 He is a member of American Intellectual Property Law Association and the Asian Pacific American Bar Association.
 He has spoken on IP issues affecting Asian companies and on big data.